gist – a minimalist upper ontology

 • Supplementary ontologies of RDFS annotations and materialized subclass inferences to support a variety of applications and reasoners.

-• Migration scripts to upgrade ontologies and instance data to gist 12.
+• Migration scripts and documentation to upgrade your ontologies and instance data to gist 13.

 All ontologies are provided in Turtle, RDF/XML, and JSON-LD serializations.